 - Register.
 Register for fall SAT, and ACT Increase your scores by taking the time to study this summer!

 Where are you in the college search process?

-- Stay on top of your summer reading/work
+- Stay on top of your work.

 - Complete your 40 required hours of community service.
 Service Opportunities list is here.